tsouza96/processing_lead_210_sediment_data/README.md

 # Processing Lead-210 (Pb-210) Alpha Spectrometry Data for Geochronology

+To get started, download or clone this repository (Green code button --> Download ZIP) Open selectpeaks.m and follow the user guide commented at the top of the file.
+  This will read your raw detector files (.SPE or .CHN) From this point, you can use the Raw Pb-210 data for interpretation, or continue If continuing - Open Process_Pb210_core_data.m and follow instructions to produce Age-Depth models.
+This section does not currently have functionality for surface active zones.

 <!--- - 👉 [**Get Started**](#install) -->
 - 📚 [View the **documentation**](https://github.com/tsouza96/processing_lead_210_sediment_data/blob/main/README.md)
 - 💬 [Chat with the **Geochronologists**](https://joshimmel.com)

 ## License